mixpanel/docs/pages/docs/analysis/reports/insights.md

 #### Bar chart

-When you are viewing a bar chart, you have four different sorting options: A-Z Ascending, Z-A Descending, Value Ascending, or Value Descending.
-To switch sorting views, select the **Events** icon in the upper left hand of the report and select which view you would like to see.
+When you view a bar chart, you have four different sorting options: A-Z Ascending, Z-A Descending, Value Ascending, or Value Descending.
+To switch sorting view, select the **Events** or **property name** column header in the upper left hand of the results and then select which sorting order you would like to see.

 ![Sorting Bar Chart](/sorting-bar-chart.png)

 #### Line chart

-Line charts in Insights are accompanied with a table of values to give users another way to consume the trends information.
-This data table can also be sorted by clicking column headers.
+Line charts in Insights are accompanied by a table of values that gives users another way to consume the trends information.
+This data table can also be sorted by clicking the column headers.

-Click on a "data column" header to sort by that column.
-Click the header again to reverse the sort order.
-The table below is sorted by event counts on August 2nd:
+Click on a column header to sort by that column.
+Click the header again to reverse the sorting order.
+For example, the table below is sorted by event counts on August 2nd:

 ![Sorting Line Chart](/sorting-line-chart-1.png)

-Results that are segmented (from one or more “group by” clauses in your query) have four different sorting options when you click on the "segment column" headers:
+Results that are segmented (from one or more "group by" clauses in your query) have four different sorting options when you click on the "segment column" headers:

-- Segment Ascending: sort by segment name in ascending order.
+- Segment A-Z Ascending: sort by segment name in ascending order
-- Segment Descending: sort by segment name in descending order.
+- Segment Z-A Descending: sort by segment name in descending order
-- Value Ascending: sort by segment value in ascending order.
+- Value Ascending: sort by segment value in ascending order
-- Value Descending. sort by segment value in descending order.
+- Value Descending. sort by segment value in descending order

 When sorting by segments, the sort is carried out left to right.